 $ qsub -I -q qprod -A PROJECT-ID -l select=2

-In case of VNC connection we use X11 forwarding by the
+In the case of VNC connection, we use X11 forwarding by the

 $ qsub -IX -q qprod -A PROJECT-ID -l select=2

 After the interactive session is opened, load the

 $ ml ParaView/5.6.0-intel-2017a-mpi

 & sign at the end of the command.
 Then you can use the console later for running the simulator/adaptor code.
-If you run the VNC session, after loading the ParaView module, setup the environmental parameter for correct keyboard input and then run the ParaView in the background using the
+If you run the VNC session, after loading the ParaView module, set up the environmental parameter for correct keyboard input and then run the ParaView in the background using the

 $ export QT_XKB_CONFIG_ROOT=/usr/share/X11/xkb

 mpirun -n 2 ./CxxFullExample 30 30 30 ../feslicescript.py

-In ParaView you should see a new pipeline called input in the Pipeline Browser.
+In ParaView, you should see a new pipeline called input in the Pipeline Browser:

-By clicking on it another item called Extract: input is added.
+By clicking on it, another item called Extract: input is added:

-After you finish the in situ visualization you should a provide proper cleanup.
+After you finish the in situ visualization, you should provide a proper cleanup.